Build With Me

 Let's Learn Together

 Welcome to the workshop.
 The world is moving fast — and technology is moving even faster.
 There's a lot to learn: new things, old things, things that didn't exist six months ago.
 I'm a data scientist based in NYC with a background in cybersecurity, and I'm here to learn alongside you.
-We'll work through building real tools together, varying in scope and difficulty, and I'll show exactly how I use LLMs and AI throughout the process — because they're part of how this work gets done now.
+We'll work through building real tools together, varying in scope and difficulty, and where applicable, I'll show exactly how I use LLMs and AI during the process because they're part of how this work gets done now.
 So here we are.
 Welcome.

 what this blog is about